maykef/CO2_data_logger/README.md

 # CO2_data_logger
-Arduino code for the K30 CO2 sensor with the Adafruit cataloguer shield
+Arduino code for the K30 CO2 sensor with the Adafruit dataloguer shield